 Associate Professor, Department of Pharmacology and Center for Pharmacogenomics

-Dr. Burridge is an assistant professor in the Department of Pharmacology at Northwestern University Feinberg School of Medicine.
-He is a founding faculty member of the Center for Pharmacogenomics, and a member of the Center for Genetic Medicine, the Lurie Cancer Center, the Feinberg Cardiovascular and Renal Research Institute, Northwestern University Clinical and Translational Institute, and the Stem Cells and Regenerative Biology Initiative.
+Dr. Burridge is an assistant professor in the Department of Pharmacology at Northwestern University Feinberg School of Medicine and a founding faculty member of the Center for Pharmacogenomics.
 Dr. Burridge began his career in genomics and bioinformatics at the Sanger Institute working on the human and mouse genome projects.
 He completed a PhD in Human Stem Cell Biology at the University of Nottingham before pursuing postdoctoral fellowships at the Johns Hopkins University in Pediatric Oncology and then at Stanford University in Cardiology before becoming an Instructor in Cardiovascular Medicine at Stanford.
 For more than 15 years, Dr. Burridge has worked on the applications of human pluripotent stem cells (both hESC and hiPSC), concentrating on culture and differentiation methodologies, regenerative medicine, and disease modeling, specifically the pharmacogenomic and molecular mechanisms of chemotherapy-induced cardiomyopathy and heart failure.
-Dr. Burridge is the recipient of the NIH NHLBI Pathway to Independence Award and a Dixon Young Investigator Award.
-In 2016 Dr. Burridge was elected a Fellow of the American Heart Association in Genomic and Precision Medicine.
+Dr. Burridge is the recipient of the NIH NHLBI Pathway to Independence Award and a Fellow of the American Heart Association in Genomic and Precision Medicine.